billkarsh/SpikeGLX/Markdown/FileViewer_Help.md

 * You can erase an export range by Shift-left-clicking without dragging.
 * The `Status` area at the bottom includes an export selection readout.

+### Right-Clicking

+`Right-click` anywhere in the graph area to get a menu of additional features.

+#### ShankMap Operators

+Only spiking channels have an associated entry in the stream's shankMap.
+The shankMap describes the location of the sensing electrode that's connected to each channel, and if that channel should be included in spatial averaging `-<S>` operations.
+Bad channels diminish the effectiveness of spatial averaging...

+* `ShankMap: Toggle This Chan`: Right-click on a spiking channel, then select this option to turn that channel off/on.

+* `ShankMap: Turn Off List`: A dialog appears to name groups of channels.

+* `ShankMap: Restore Original`: Revert to the shankMap stored in the meta file.
+The stored shankMap automatically turns off *reference* channels, *standby* channels, and any *custom* channels you marked when configuring the run.

+> **Note**: None of these shankMap editing operations permanently alter the on-disk metadata.

+#### Export

+* `Export`: This is a quick way to get the Export dialog after selecting a time range.

 ### Performance Tips

 Navigating is faster if less work is needed to update the view(s).